-The Regulatory Agreements for Section 232 FHA-insured projects require Borrowers (with some exceptions as noted in Asset Management, Chapter 4) to submit audited annual financial statements (AFS).
+The Regulatory Agreements for Section 232 FHA-insured projects require Borrowers (with some exceptions as noted in Asset Management, Chapter4Chapter 4) to submit audited annual financial statements (AFS).
 HUD now requires the electronic submission of such statements to REAC.
 ORCF and REAC will work together to produce an e-mail reminder that will be issued to each Borrower who has not filed a required AFS within eleven days of the statement's due date.
-If the AFS is not received within 30 days from the date of the e-mail to the Borrower, REAC will then automatically refer all first time non-filers to ORCF.
-REAC will refer to the DEC those Borrowers who are overdue in filing an AFS for a second or subsequent time. the Borrower to either the DEC or to ORCF, based on internal protocol.
+If the AFS is not received within 30 days from the date of the e-mail to the Borrower, REAC will then automatically refer all first-time non-filers to ORCF.
+REAC will refer to the DEC those Borrowers who are overdue in filing an AFS for a second or subsequent time.
+The Borrower to either the DEC or to ORCF, based on internal protocol.

-119 For all first-time non-filers, ORCF will review the administrative record to ensure that an AF 120 is required and if so, contact the Borrower concerning any overdue AFS.
-If the Borrower fails to 121 respond to the ORCF's request for compliance, then the ORCF may make an elective referral 122 to the DEC.
-123 The Regulatory Agreements for Section 232 FHA-insured Projects also place requirements on 124 Operators for the submission of financial reports related to the operation of the project directly 125 to HUD and the Lender outside of the REAC system.
-If HUD has reason to believe that 126 particular Operator-certified statements may be unreliable (for example, indicate a likely 127 prohibited use of funds of the Project), or are presented in a manner that is inconsistent 128 with Program Obligations, on a case-by-case basis, HUD may also require Operators to 129 submit audited annual financial statements in the form and manner as required, per 130 Uniform Financial Reporting Standards at 24 CFR 5.801.
-Failure to provide these 131 statements may result in the DEC and or ORCF pursuing administrative action(s).
-Further 132 ORCF may engage the DEC, through elective referrals, to enforce Operator requirements 133 for the submission of financial reports to HUD.
-134 particular Management Agent, Operator, or Borrowers entity.
-The ORCF or DEC Satellite Office will confer with the DEC Operations Division Director concerning all potential portfolio reviews.
-The Operations Division Director will coordinate with the requestor to determine whether the DEC will accept the portfolio review, and if so, which DEC office will handle it.
-The DEC Director or their designee will approve all requests for portfolio reviews.
+For all first-time non-filers, ORCF will review the administrative record to ensure that an AFS is required and if so, contact the Borrower concerning any overdue AFS.
+If the Borrower fails to respond to the ORCF's request for compliance, then the ORCF may make an elective referral to the DEC.

+to the DEC.

+The Regulatory Agreements for Section 232 FHA-insured projects also place requirements on Operators for the submission of financial reports, related to the operation of the facility directly to HUD and the Lender outside of the REAC system.
+If HUD has reason to believe that particular Operator-certified statements may be unreliable (for example, indicate a likely prohibited use of funds of the Project), or are presented in a manner that is inconsistent with Program Obligations, on a case-by-case basis, HUD may also require Operators to submit audited annual financial statements, per 24 CFR 5.801.
+Failure to provide these statements can result in administrative actions.
+Further, ORCF may engage the DEC, through elective referrals, to enforce operator requirements for the submission of financial reports to HUD.